What to eat Denmark? culinary specialties and gastronomy

 Draught beer is the cheapest alcoholic beverage and can be found everywhere in Denmark.
 Each inhabitant consumes an estimated 64 liters per year.
 It is estimated that there are over 200 microbreweries and around twenty popular beers, mostly located around Copenhagen.
 Among the best-known are Carlsberg and Tuborg.
 In Copenhagen, the average price of a beer is DKK 60-90.
 This is 34% more expensive than in France.

-In the Faroes, cafés are much less common than in Denmark, and many close at the end of August.
-On the other hand, there are two breweries: Føroyar Bjór and Okkara, whose beers are sold at Rúsdrekkasøla outlets or at local beer outlets around the islands.
+In the Faroes, cafés are much less common than in Denmark, and many of them close at the end of August.
+On the other hand, there are two breweries: Føroyar Bjór and Okkara, whose beers are sold in Rúsdrekkasøla outlets or in local beer outlets around the islands.

 Age restrictions Age restrictions Denmark

 In Denmark, excessive alcohol consumption among young people is a real problem.
-It seems that 15-17 year olds are the heaviest drinkers in Europe in this age group.
-One of the main reasons is the easy access to alcohol from the age of 16.
+It seems that Danes aged 15-17 are the heaviest drinkers in Europe in this age group.
+One of the main reasons for this is the easy access to alcohol from the age of 16.

-Drinking is part of the Danish culture and the social relations of high school students.
-There are many examples.
-Every year, they gather near Copenhagen to celebrate the new school year and have a big drink.
-On their confirmation day, Blå mandag, it is traditional to give young teenagers a drink.
+Drinking is part of Danish culture and part of high-school social relations.
+Examples abound.
+Every year, they get together near Copenhagen to celebrate the start of the new school year, which is an occasion for heavy drinking.
+On the day of their confirmation, Blå mandag, young teenagers are traditionally given a drink.

-Also, later in life, young Danes cannot avoid Fredag's bar (Friday bar), which is very popular at universities and companies.
-Going to these bars is often seen as a necessary step to integrate into society.
+Similarly, later in life, young Danes can't avoid Fredag's bar (Friday Bar), very popular at universities and in the corporate world.
+Their frequentation is often seen as a prerequisite for social integration.

 What's very local What's very local Denmark

-Sunday opening is a custom in Copenhagen.
-People like to get together with their families for brunch.
+Sunday opening is customary in Copenhagen.
+We like to get together with our families for brunch.

 In Denmark, orders are almost always taken and paid for at the counter.
 But the waiters clear the tables.

-In the Faroe Islands, all alcoholic beverages over 2.8% vol. are imported and sold by Rúsdrekkasøla Landsins, which has a national monopoly on alcohol.
-Rúsdrekkasøla Landsins has six outlets.
-Spirits sold in the Faroes must not exceed 60% vol. This explains why the duty-free liquor shelves at the airport are crowded!
+In the Faroe Islands, all alcoholic beverages over 2.8% vol. are imported and sold by Rúsdrekkasøla Landsins, the national alcohol monopoly.
+Rúsdrekkasøla Landsins has six sales outlets.
+Spirits sold in the Faroe Islands must not exceed 60% vol. Which explains why the alcohol sections of the airport duty-free shop are packed!

 Kids Kids Denmark

-You must be 18 years old to buy alcoholic beverages in bars and discos.
+You must be 18 to buy alcoholic beverages in bars and nightclubs.

-Minors are allowed to go to restaurants unaccompanied by their parents or other persons responsible for their education.
+Minors are allowed to visit restaurants unaccompanied by their parents or other persons responsible for their upbringing.

-Establishments indicate when children are not allowed, which is quite rare in Denmark, with the exception of some cocktail bars and nightclubs! http://www.protection-of-minors.eu/fr/country/DK
+Establishments indicate when children are not allowed, which is quite rare in Denmark, with the exception of certain cocktail bars and nightclubs!
+Visit: http://www.protection-of-minors.eu/fr/country/DK.

 Smokers Smokers Denmark